Dying Light: The Beast: Plot

-Years after being captured by the GRE, and sold/experimented upon by a man named Marius Fischer, known as the Baron.
-Crane finally has an opportunity to escape when another test subject, subject beta, breaches containment.
-Taking advantage of the resulting chaos and with the assistance of a woman named Olivia.
-Crane escapes the lab, but discovers that thanks to the experiments performed upon him, he is part Volatile and can temporarily gain the strength of one.
-He meets up with Olivia outside the lab, who agrees to assist him in his desire for revenge against the Baron, in return for helping her escape the Baron's clutches.
+Years after being captured by the GRE and experimented upon by the Baron, Crane finally has an opportunity to escape when another test subject, subject beta, breaches containment.
+Taking advantage of the resulting chaos and with the assistance of a woman named Olivia, Crane escapes the lab but discovers that thanks to the experiments performed upon him he is part Volatile and can temporarily gain the strength of one.
+He meets up with Olivia outside the lab who agrees to assist him in his desire for revenge against the Baron in return for helping her escape the Baron's clutches.
 She explains that the Baron once owned a biotech company before the outbreak, and now he is obsessed with perfecting the virus so he can gain control over the world.
 In order to gain the strength to stand against the Baron and his army, Olivia instructs Crane to slay the Baron's experimental beasts called Chimeras, extract the GSB catalyst from their bodies, and use it to empower himself.
 In addition, he must find allies willing to help him fight against the Baron.
 Meanwhile, Olivia uses the samples collected from the chimeras Crane kills in order to figure out what exactly the Baron is trying to do with the disease.

 Seeking allies, Crane first comes across survivors in the local Town Hall, led by a woman called the Sheriff, who warn him that a "Beast" has been going around hunting down the Baron's men.
 Upon hearing that the Baron is personally overseeing an operation at a mine, Crane and the Sheriff infiltrate the grounds in an attempt to kill him directly.
 However, the Sheriff betrays Crane and tries to hand him over to the Baron, but the Beast, his real target, interferes and manages to escape thanks to Kyle, allowing both of them to escape captivity while the Sheriff flees, seemingly with the Baron.
 The Town Hall's second in command, Jacob, informs Crane about a group of infected who were originally members of the town hall.
 Called exiles, former test subjects that managed to escape from the Baron's lab and developed telepathy similar to the Mother’s from experiments.
-Crane makes contact with their leader, Lydia, and captures one of the Baron's scientists, Camilo, who agrees to help them enhance their telepathic abilities.
+Crane makes contact with their leader, Lydia, and captures one of the Baron's scientists, Doctor Camilo Marin, who agrees to help them enhance their telepathic abilities.
 Which will allow them control over the infected.
 Meanwhile, Olivia admits to Crane that her father was a scientist in Harran who was studying the virus, and is now being kept prisoner by the Baron.